4 minute read:

 Year 6 scoot!

-Once the business of promotional pictures had been taken care of, it was on to the serious business of Scootfit.
+Once the business of pictures for the active travel guide had been taken care of, it was on to the serious business of Scootfit.
 We joined the Year 6 class in their session and loved the enthusiasm shown by pupils and staff.
 The first job was to put on safety equipment, including helmets, knee pads and elbow protectors.
 Suitably attired, the children then listened as James explained the important factors of scooting; I didn’t realise that a slight bend in the knee makes it easier!
 After this, all the children had a test lap or two to make sure they were getting the basics right.
 James watched attentively to pick up any issues with form or confidence and everyone was soon happily pootling past as though they had been doing it for years.

 What was very interesting to discover from the staff was the number of students who had never scooted before.
 This was an assumption we had all made: children can scoot.
 This made the day even more significant, especially as we saw a few tumbles and tears from some of the children, who then got up and carried on.
 James acknowledged that this was one of the most powerful “side effects” of Scootfit: Children realise they are resilient or can be taught how to overcome the adversity of falling.
 I think we could all learn a thing or two from a Scootfit session!